SamiKaab/BIOE6901_project3_UQ/README.md

 **Note that  we have to run `sudo brctl addif br0 eth0 eth1 eth2` every time we reboot the Raspberry Pis

 We should now be able to simultaneously ping RPi1 and RPi2 from RPi0

+## Running the program
+The [cam.py](cam.py) should be added to and ran on all Raspberry Pis.
+The [simpleServer.py](simpleServer.py) should only be added to the main controlling Raspberry Pi (RPi0) while the [simpleclient.py](simpleclient.py) should be put in the secondary Raspberry Pis (RP1 and RP2).